axibase/atsd-use-cases/tutorials/create-rule-workflow/README.md

 ![](./images/rule-windows-list.png)

-If the list remains empty for the current rule, make sure all Status checkboxes are enabled and that the data continues to arrive into ATSD.
-If the windows are still missing, open the **Filters** tab in the rule editor and click on **Filter Results** link to view which samples are discarded and why.
+If the list remains empty for the current rule, ensure that all Status checkboxes are enabled and that the data continues to arrive into ATSD.
+If the windows are still missing, open the **Filters** tab in the rule editor and click **Filter Results** link to view which samples are discarded and why.

 ![](./images/rule-filter-results.png)

 ### Test on Historical Data

-Click on the **Test** tab in the rule editor to back-test the rule on historical data.
+Click the **Test** tab in the rule editor to back-test the rule on historical data.

-Modify the entity name and add or remove tags to filter the results so that they only apply to a subset of all series collected by the metric.
+Modify the entity name and add or remove tags to filter the results to select a subset of series collected by the metric.

 Adjust the **Selection Interval** to customize the default back-testing interval.